NetCordDev/NetCord/Documentation/guides/advanced/http-interactions.md

 ## Usage

-To handle HTTP interactions, you need to use @NetCord.Hosting.Rest.RestClientHostBuilderExtensions.UseDiscordRest(Microsoft.Extensions.Hosting.IHostBuilder) to add the @NetCord.Rest.RestClient and then call @NetCord.Hosting.AspNetCore.EndpointRouteBuilderExtensions.UseHttpInteractions(Microsoft.AspNetCore.Routing.IEndpointRouteBuilder,System.String) to map the interactions route.
+To handle HTTP interactions, you need to use @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest(Microsoft.Extensions.DependencyInjection.IServiceCollection) to add the @NetCord.Rest.RestClient and then call @NetCord.Hosting.AspNetCore.EndpointRouteBuilderExtensions.UseHttpInteractions(Microsoft.AspNetCore.Routing.IEndpointRouteBuilder,System.String) to map the interactions route.

 [!code-cs[Program.cs](HttpInteractions/Program.cs?highlight=10,17-18)]